lsmith77/socialstream-docs/getting-started/installation.md

 {% hint style="danger" %}
 **New Applications Only**

 Like Laravel Jetstream, Socialstream should only be used within new Laravel applications.
-Attempting to install Socialstream (or Jetstream) into existing Laravel applications may cause expected behaviours and issues.
+Attempting to install Socialstream (or Jetstream) into existing Laravel applications may cause unexpected behaviours and issues.
 {% endhint %}

 ## Installing Socialstream